 Julie Balagny is a little bit of a mystery, a bit of a recluse and a true artisan who cares for little except her vineyards and making the kind of wine she loves.
 We spent a long time looking for Julie and once we found her through the help of some friends, we had to spend plenty of time convincing her to send a little wine to London.
 We are happy she agreed, because her wines are everything we love about great Beaujolais.

-Like all great wines, there is something about Julie’s not easy to t0 put into words.
-They are bound by gorgeous aromatics, real detail and a feel-good quality that we just love.
+Like all great wines, there is something about Julie’s not easy to put into words.
+They are marked by gorgeous aromatics, their delicacy and an almost ethereal quality that we just love.